Tupi language: Tupi research

 Significant works were a Jesuit catechism of 1618, with a second edition of 1686; another grammar written in 1687 by another Jesuit priest, Luís Figueira; an anonymous dictionary of 1795 (again published by the Jesuits); a dictionary published by Antônio Gonçalves Dias, a well-known 19th century Brazilian poet and scholar, in 1858; and a chrestomathy published by Dr Ernesto Ferreira França in 1859.

-Considering the breadth of its use both in time and space, this language is particularly poorly documented in writing, particularly the dialect of São Paulo spoken in the South.
+The most recent dictionary is the Old Tupi Dictionary (2013), by the Brazilian scholar Eduardo de Almeida Navarro.

+Tupinology

+In Brazil, tupinology is the study of tupi language and literature.
+It began in 1901, with the work of Theodoro Sampaio.
+An individual who dedicates themselves to the field of tupinology is a tupinologist.

 Phonology

 The phonology of tupinambá has some interesting and unusual features.
 For instance, it does not have the lateral approximant /l/ or the multiple vibrant rhotic consonant /r/.
 It also has a rather small inventory of consonants and a large number of pure vowels (12).

-This led to a Brazilian pun about this language, that Indians não têm fé, nem lei, nem rei (have neither faith, nor law, nor king) as the words fé (faith), lei (law) and rei (king) could not be pronounced by a native Tupi speaker (they would say pé, re'i and re'i).
+This led to a Brazilian pun about this language, that native Brazilians não têm fé, nem lei, nem rei (have neither faith, nor law, nor king) as the words fé (faith), lei (law) and rei (king) could not be pronounced by a native Tupi speaker (they would say pé, re'i and re'i).
 It is also a double pun because Brazil has not had a king for more than two centuries.